baalarazor/excel-playwright-automation/README.md

 # Excel Online `TODAY()` test

-This TypeScript + Playwright project verifies that Excel Online stores `=TODAY()` in A2 and displays today's date in a configured timezone.
+This TypeScript + Playwright project verifies that Excel Online workbook stores `=TODAY()` in A2 and displays today's date in a configured timezone.

 ## Setup